-- The greatest effect is seen with carbohydrate rich plant processing, thus retaining plant structure is critical. - Diets high in ultra-refined, quick-absorbing food items plausibly result inan altered intestinal hormonal profile, hunger/satiety signaling, and consequently higher food intake and increased meal frequency. - This effect is exaggerated when ultra-processed carbohydrates are consumed in combination with significant amounts of fat.
-The doughnut effect. - GIP may be part of a "thrifty machinery" in mammals. - Easily digestible, high energy density foods overstimulate it. - There is a negative feedback from acute elevations in insulin, but positive by chronic hyperinsulinemia, promoting further quick weight gain and IR.
+- The greatest effect is seen with carbohydrate rich plant processing, thus retaining plant structure is critical. - Diets high in ultra-refined, quick-absorbing food items plausibly result in an altered intestinal hormonal profile, hunger/satiety signaling, inflammatory signaling, and consequently, in higher food intake and increased meal frequency. - This effect is exaggerated when ultra-processed carbohydrates are consumed in combination with significant amounts of fat.
+The "doughnut effect." - GIP may be part of a "thrifty machinery" in mammals. - Easily digestible, high energy density foods overstimulate it. - There is a negative feedback from acute elevations in insulin, but positive by chronic hyperinsulinemia, promoting further quick weight gain and IR.